Bruce Lee: 1978–present: Posthumous work

-In a controversial move, Robert Clouse finished the film using a look-alike and archive footage of Lee from his other films with a new storyline and cast, which was released in 1978.
-However, the cobbled-together film contained only fifteen minutes of actual footage of Lee (he had printed many unsuccessful takes) while the rest had a Lee look-alike, Kim Tai Chung, and Yuen Biao as stunt double.
+In a controversial move, Robert Clouse finished the film using a Lee look-alike (Kim Tai Chung, with Yuen Biao as a stunt double) and archive footage of Lee from his other films with a new storyline and cast.
+It was released in 1978.
+The cobbled-together film contained only fifteen minutes of actual footage of Lee.
 The unused footage Lee had filmed was recovered 22 years later and included in the documentary Bruce Lee: A Warrior's Journey.

-Apart from Game of Death, other future film projects were planned to feature Lee at the time.
 In 1972, after the success of The Big Boss and Fist of Fury, a third film was planned by Raymond Chow at Golden Harvest to be directed by Lo Wei, titled Yellow-Faced Tiger.
-However, at the time, Lee decided to direct and produce his own script for Way of the Dragon instead.
+However, at the time, Lee decided to direct and produce his script for Way of the Dragon instead.
 Although Lee had formed a production company with Raymond Chow, a period film was also planned from September–November 1973 with the competing Shaw Brothers Studio, to be directed by either Chor Yuen or Cheng Kang, and written by Yi Kang and Chang Cheh, titled The Seven Sons of the Jade Dragon.

-In 2015, Perfect Storm Entertainment and Bruce Lee's daughter, Shannon Lee, announced that the series The Warrior would be produced and would air on the Cinemax.
+In 2015, Perfect Storm Entertainment and Bruce Lee's daughter, Shannon Lee, announced that the series The Warrior would be produced and would air on Cinemax.
 Filmmaker Justin Lin was chosen to direct the series.
 Production began in October 2017, in Cape Town, South Africa.
-The first season will contain 10 episodes.
 In April 2019, Cinemax renewed the series for a second season.
+The series ended after three seasons, in 2023.

 In March 2021, it was announced that producer Jason Kothari had acquired the rights to The Silent Flute "to become a miniseries, which would have John Fusco as a screenwriter and executive producer.

 Unproduced works

 Lee had also worked on several scripts himself.
 A tape containing a recording of Lee narrating the basic storyline to a film tentatively titled Southern Fist/Northern Leg exists, showing some similarities with the canned script for The Silent Flute (Circle of Iron).
 Another script had the title Green Bamboo Warrior, set in San Francisco, planned to co-star Bolo Yeung and to be produced by Andrew Vajna.
-Photoshoot costume tests were organised for some of these planned film projects.
+Photoshoot costume tests were organized for some of these planned film projects.

 Martial arts and fitness

+Lee's films are known for popularising the side kick, roundhouse kick, grappling, spinning heel kick, armbar, weapons such as the nunchaku, and his distinctive kiai.
+Lee was also known for popularising the one-inch punch and the two-finger push-up.